Llewxamris/PEA-framework/md/analysis.md

 manually written classes, define the classes via manually written database tables, or define the classes **and** database tables via a manually created database model.
-My original recommendation was _code-first_, however the team settled on _model-first_. _Model-first_ works well--as it offloads class, and database creation to EF.
+My original recommendation was _code-first_, however the team settled on _model-first_. _Model-first_ works well as—it offloads class, and database creation to EF.
 It also made designing classes/databases much more of a physical process, which made it easier to describe and evaluate.
 Unfortunately, _model-first_ caused issues.
 Every change to the model required